i-p-loginov/MICSECS-2018/README.md

-10th Major readings | International Conference on Software Engineering and Computer systems (MR-ICSECS-2018)
+CFP for the Majorov International Conference on Software Engineering and Computer Systems (MICSECS 2018)